-As noted above, the registration statement of which this prospectus forms a part also registers on behalf of certain Selling Stockholders an aggregate of 3,080,953 Selling Stockholder Shares to be resold from time to time.
-The offering of Selling Stockholder Shares by the Selling Stockholders is conditioned on the closing of the IPO.
+The offering of the Selling Stockholder Shares by the Selling Stockholders is conditioned on the closing of our IPO.
 The Selling Stockholder Shares may be sold at prevailing market prices, prices related to prevailing market prices or at privately negotiated prices.

-We will not receive any proceeds from the sale of any of the Selling Stockholder Shares sold by the Selling Stockholders.
-The offering of the Selling Stockholder Shares by the Selling Stockholders will terminate at the earlier of such time as all of the Selling Stockholder Shares have been sold pursuant to this registration statement and the date on which it is no longer necessary to maintain the registration of the Selling Stockholder Shares as a result of such securities being permitted to be offered and resold without restriction pursuant to the provisions of Rule 144 of the Securities Act of 1933, as amended (the "Securities Act").
+We will not receive any proceeds from the sale of any of the Stockholder Shares sold by the Selling Stockholders.
+The offering of the Selling Stockholder Shares by the Selling Stockholders will terminate at the earlier of such time as all of the Selling Stockholder Shares have been sold pursuant to this registration statement and the date on which it is no longer necessary to maintain the registration of the Selling Stockholder Shares as a result of such shares being permitted to be offered and resold without restriction pursuant to the provisions of Rule 144 of the Securities Act of 1933, as amended (the "Securities Act").